Change Has Become Necessary

 Increased Foot Traffic

 By targeting mobile ads or notifications to users within the geofenced boundary, businesses can encourage foot traffic by promoting deals or special offers to nearby consumers.
-This can increase the likelihood of repeat customers and positive word-of-mouth recommendations.
+This can increase the likelihood of retention rates and positive word-of-mouth recommendations.

 Measurable Results